 Used parts are products that have previously been used in other machines, as the name would suggest.
 They’ll almost always be in fully-working order, so you don’t need to worry about immediate deterioration when opting for used parts and components.
 Often, they’re deemed unsuitable or uneconomical for use on other machines.
 Also, equipment that has been sold on for scrap would have been stripped of all of its working parts.

 This way, money can be made by selling the parts individually, at a discounted price or by fitting them to a reconditioned machine.
-This way, the equipment can be sold to those who are on a budget as a refurbished machine will cost slightly less than a brand new one.
+This way, the equipment can be sold to those who are on a budget as a machines repaired through machinery refurbishment will cost slightly less than a brand new one.

 Additional benefits to buying and fitting used parts include: